AlessioMigotti/Project-1/README.md

 ![screenshot of UiDEv audit for contact book page for AMMA](/assets/images/resp4.png)
 </details>

+## **Challenges**
+I encountered some problems during the advancement process.
+The deployment on github diden't support the parrallax effect on the hero images, that would have been a catch for the design of the website.
+Tried to solve it.
+After 16 commits to test it, I found that the best thing to do was to get rid of it and proceed with a normal scroll image.
+I was advised by my instructor about the unpredictability of this component, but i persisted over time, and failed.

 ## **Unsolved bugs**
 - Resources are blocking the first paint of your page.
 Consider delivering critical JS/CSS inline and deferring all non-critical JS/styles
 - Serve images that are appropriately-sized to save cellular data and improve load time.